naifen/react-pwa-ruby-china/README.md

 ## Motivation

-I consider myself as "rubyist" 😄, so I browse various ruby sites to learn new stuff on a daily basis including <https://ruby-china.org/>, which is the biggest ruby community in China, with my mac and phone.
+I consider myself as "rubyist" 😄 and I browse various of ruby sites on a daily basis to learn new stuffs. <https://ruby-china.org/> is one of them, which is the biggest ruby community in China.

 The official IOS client is pretty good and I enjoyed it a lot.
-Recently I switched to an Android device but couldn't find a decent and up-to-date client.
+Recently I switched to an Android device but couldn't find a decent and up-to-date client. (the site itself is responsive, it doesn't feel like an app tho)

 Since the ruby-china maintainers made some great APIs as well, I figured why not roll my own client?
 It's 2018 now, PWA is a thing, React's became many folks go-to UI framework, so I decided to combine these two together and give it a try.

-My goal here is to focus on the mobile UI(I'll go with <https://material-ui.com/>) & UX, the final app can be saved to desktop and work as a native client(which is a PWA suppose to be like).
-I'll keep the tech stacks minimal and the app should be snappy and reliable.
+My goal here is to focus on the mobile UI (Material Design <https://material-ui.com/> is my choice) & UX similar to IOS version.
+The final app can be saved to desktop and work just like a native client(which is what a PWA suppose to be like).
+I'll try not to bloat it with npm packages and keep it snappy, minimal and reliable.

 ## Demo